Characterization of Fuchsian groups as laminar groups & the structure theorem of hyperbolic 2-orbifolds: Basic notions and notations to study laminar groups

-and this Riemannian metric induces a metric $\rho$ on $\HH.$ The space $\HH$ with $\rho$ is a $\delta$-hyperbolic space.
-Hence we can compactify $\HH$ by adding the Gromov boundary $\partial_\infty \HH$ and identifying $\partial_\infty \HH$ with $\hat{\RR}.$ On the other hand, a Cayley transformation $p$ expressed as gives an identification between the Poincare disk $\DD$ and the upper half plan $\HH$ where $\DD$ is the unit open disk in $\CC.$ Hence we may consider the Poincare disk as a hyperbolic plane with the standard metric.
+Let $\hat{\CC}=\CC \cup \{ \infty \}$ be the Riemann sphere and $\hat{\RR}= \RR \cup \{\infty\}$ be the extended real line.
+We denote the upper half plane by $\HH$ and the lower half plane by $\HH^*.$ The upper half plane $\HH$ has a standard hyperbolic metric $\rho$, so-called the Poincaré metric.
+With this metric, $\hat{\RR}$ is the Gromov boundary $\partial \HH.$ On the other hand, a Cayley transformation $p$ expressed as gives an identification between the Poincaré disk $\DD$ and the upper half plan $\HH$ where $\DD$ is the unit open disk in $\CC$ with the standard hyperbolic metric.

 Recall that the automorphism groups of $\hat{\CC}$ and $\HH$ are $\PC$ and $\PR,$ respectively.
-The group $\PC$ acts on $\hat{\CC}$ by linear fractional transformations and especially the subgroup $\PR$ acts on $\hat{\CC}$ preserving $\hat{\RR}.$ Recall that the orientation preserving isometry group of $(\HH,\rho)$ is exactly $\PR.$ Note that the automorphism group can be identified by $p$ and so we think of the automorphism group of $\DD$ as $\PR.$
+The group $\PC$ acts on $\hat{\CC}$ by linear fractional transformations and especially the subgroup $\PR$ acts on $\hat{\CC}$ preserving $\hat{\RR}.$ Recall that the orientation preserving isometry group of $\HH$ is exactly $\PR.$ Note that the automorphism group of $\DD$ can be identified with $\PR$, via $p,$ and so we think of the automorphism group of $\DD$ as $\PR.$

-We call a discrete subgroup of $\PC$ a \emph{Kleinian group} and a discrete subgroup of $\PR$ a \emph{Fuchsian group} under the compact-open topology.
+A discrete subgroup of $\PC$ is a \emph{Kleinian group}.
+Especially, a Kleinian group in $\PR$ is a \emph{Fuchsian group}.
 Let $G$ be a Fuchsian group.
-We denote the domain of discontinuity of $G$ on $\hat{\CC}$ by $\Omega(G)$ and the limit set of $G$ by $L(G). $ As the group $\PR$ preserves $\hat{\RR},$ $G$ preserves $\hat{\RR}$ so $L(G)$ is a closed subset of $\hat{\RR}.$ Also, $\HH\subset \Omega(G).$ The Fuchsian group $G$ is called \emph{of the first kind} if $L(G)=\hat{\RR},$ and \emph{of the second kind}, otherwise.
-In the case of the first kind, the domain of discontinuity $\Omega(G)$ has exactly two connected components $\HH$ and $\HH^*.$ If $L(G)$ is not $\hat{\RR}$ and is finite, then the cardinality of $L(G)$ is at most two and in this case we say that $G$ is \emph{elementary}.
+We denote the domain of discontinuity of $G$ on $\hat{\CC}$ by $\Omega(G)$ and the limit set of $G$ by $L(G). $ Note that $L(G)$ is a closed subset of $\hat{\RR}.$ Also, $\HH\subset \Omega(G).$ The Fuchsian group $G$ is \emph{of the first kind} if $L(G)=\hat{\RR},$ and \emph{of the second kind}, otherwise.
+In the first kind case, $\Omega(G)$ has exactly two connected components $\HH$ and $\HH^*.$ If $L(G)$ is not $\hat{\RR}$ and is finite, then the cardinality of $L(G)$ is at most two and in this case we say that $G$ is \emph{elementary}.
 Recall that every elementary Fuchsian group is virtually abelian and the converse is also true.
-When $L(G)$ is not $\hat{\RR}$ and is infinite, the limit set $L(G)$ is a closed, perfect, nowhere dense subset of $\hat{\RR}.$ Hence, in the case of the second kind, the domain of discontinuity $\Omega(G)$ has the only one connected component which is conformally equivalent to the Riemann sphere without a cantor set.
+When $L(G)$ is not $\hat{\RR}$ and is infinite, the limit set $L(G)$ is a closed, perfect, nowhere dense subset of $\hat{\RR}.$ Hence, in the second kind case, $\Omega(G)$ has the only one connected component which is conformally equivalent to the Riemann sphere without a cantor set.